C# .Floor()

 Math.Floor(x);

-• The Math.Floor() method is used to find the largest whole integer which is less than or equal to the argument, x, that is passed in.
+• The Math.Floor() method is used to find the largest whole integer that is less than or equal to the argument, x, passed in.
 The argument can be of a float or double type.

 • The System namespace is required to access this method.